Creativity in a team - how do you solve the blockage in your head?

 At first glance, most professions have nothing to do with creativity, and yet creativity can be found in a team or, on closer inspection, in everyday work in all professions.
 That means, even if your team doesn’t have to invent or design anything, increased creativity can lead to better work.
 As Albert Einstein said: “Creativity is intelligence that is fun”.

-Creativity in a team - psychology
+Creativity in the team - the psychology

 In many organizations, however, team creativity is neglected because they do not do creative work in the traditional sense.
 Increased creativity and problem solving ability can have an extremely positive impact on the Organizational performance impact.
 Regardless of whether it operates in the creative, software or service area.